+With this, we will now show that value functions for Event-Driven MPOSMDPs are also PWLC, for a finite number of steps and infinite time.
 Theorem 4.
-The optimal value function $V_n^$ for an Event-Driven MPOSMDP, with respect to the expected discounted reward (6.19), is PWLC for finite n and infinite t.
+The optimal value function V_n^ for an Event-Driven MPOSMDP is PWLC for finite n and infinite t.
 That is, it can be written as: